tatacheba/tatacheba.github.io/README.md

 - **Prettier**: A code formatting tool for ensuring consistent coding style in JavaScript and TypeScript.
 - **GitHub Pages**: A hosting service that provides free storage and hosting for static websites directly from GitHub repositories.
 - **Node.js and npm**: JavaScript runtime environment on the server and package manager for managing project dependencies.

-This list represents the core libraries and frameworks used in your project.
-You can include it in your `README.md` file to give users an overview of the technologies used in your project.